aprieels/3D-watermarking-spectral-decomposition/README.md

 # 3D Watermarking based on Spectral Decomposition

 This repository contains an implementation of the 3D watermarking algorithm proposed by [*Cayre et al*](https://www.sciencedirect.com/science/article/pii/S0923596502001479) based on Spectral Decomposition.
+The `Original` folder contains the implementation of what was exactly described in the paper.
+The `Layered` folder contains an alternative to this technique more suited to Additive Manufacturing.

 ## Getting Started